 Entrapment

 Entrapment can manifest in various scenarios throughout Missouri.
 The defense is rooted in the fact that you would not have committed the offense if law enforcement hadn’t contacted you and persuaded you to do so.
 In some cases, officers may induce individuals to purchase content which wasn’t clearly labeled or believed to be child porn, only to arrest them for buying child porn.
-Entrapment happens more often than we might realize, especially in instances where law enforcement conducts child porn sting operations, rounding up multiple individuals, not all of whom are guilty.
+Entrapment happens more often than we might realize, especially in instances where law enforcement conducts child porn sting operations, rounding up multiple people, not all of whom are guilty.

 Psychological Addiction/Mitigating Circumstances